 Food Tours in Naples

-On top of sfoglliatella, Naples holds amazing food tours throughout the city that not only include pizza and sweet treats but all the other authentic Italian dishes.
+On top of sfoglliatella, Naples holds amazing food tours throughout the city that not only include a stop at some of the best pizzerias in Naples and sweet treats but all the other authentic Italian dishes.
 So here are a couple:

 - Naples Street Food Tour